mikenakis/Public/testana/README.md

     - Get rid of `@Before` and `@After`: initialization should be done in the constructor and cleanup should be done in `close()` if the test class `implements AutoCloseable`.

+- TODO: introduce a `TestanaTestEngine`, and make it have all the new functionality enabled by default.
+Then, make all of Testana's functionality optional in `JUnitTestEngine`, so that by default Testana's functionality is not applied to JUnit tests.

 - TODO: try determining the order of testing based on packages instead of individual classes, see if it makes any interesting difference.
+For one thing, we will then be able to execute all classes within a package by alphabetical order, thus honoring the T001_... test class name prefixes.

 - TODO: possibly research how we could optimize transitive dependency expansion by means of a dependency matrix.
 See whether transitive dependency expansion can be made fast enough to actually save more time than it wastes; otherwise, get rid of it.